mulle-sde/mulle-craft/README.md

 -p &lt;prefix&gt; | Installation prefix                           |

-## Typical usage with package manager "homebrew"
+## mulle-install with package manager "homebrew"

 You want to create a "homebrew" formula.
 Your dependencies are also managed my homebrew.
-So you don't build the dependencies again, just specify them with homebrew to fetch:
+So you don't build the dependencies (-f), but you do need the embedded repositories:

 ```
 class MyFormula < Formula
   ...
   depends_on 'MyOtherFormula'
-  depends_on 'mulle-install' => :build
+  depends_on 'mulle-build' => :build

   def install
      system "mulle-install", "-f", "-p", "#{prefix}"